BIMO-Tools/python-scripts/README.md

 # BIMO Revit Python Scripts

 Welcome to the **BIMO Revit Python Scripts** repository!
-This repository is a collection of useful Python scripts designed to work with the **Run Python** command in the BIMO Add-in for Autodesk Revit.
-The scripts are created to automate routine and complex tasks, streamlining workflows for Revit users.
+This repository is a collection of useful Python scripts designed to work with the **[Run Python](https://bimo.tools/tools?button=runPython)** command in the **[BIMO Add-in](https://bimo.tools)** for Autodesk Revit.
+The scripts aim to automate routine and complex tasks, streamlining workflows for Revit users.

 ## 📋 About

-The **BIMO Add-in for Revit** includes a powerful **Run Python** command, which allows users to execute custom Python scripts within the Revit environment.
+The **BIMO Add-in for Revit** includes a powerful **[Run Python](https://bimo.tools/tools?button=runPython)** command, which allows users to execute custom Python scripts within the Revit environment.
 This repository is intended to provide ready-to-use scripts for various tasks, along with examples to help you write your own.

 Feel free to explore the scripts, adapt them to your projects, or contribute by sharing your own scripts!